 Building Capacity for the Transformation

+Drawing on the concept of organization at the national level as put forward in the previous meeting, Berlin 13 aimed at strengthening the international network and sharing the experience of the various stakeholder groups in the process so far.
 On 21-22 March 2017, more than 200 key representatives from 33 countries and all continents of the globe came together in Berlin to share experiences toward the common goal of large-scale transformation of scholarly journals from subscription to open access.

 Hosted by the Max Planck Society, the conference was chaired by Ulrich Pöschl, Director at the Max Planck Institute for Chemistry, and Gerard Meijer, Director at the Fritz-Haber-Institute of the Max Planck Society.